YYHEggEgg/csharp-Protoshift/docs/wiki/EN_Commands.md

 - Conv ID is the unique session ID for network communication between the client and the server, which is related to the underlying KCP network protocol.
 It should become invalid as the session ends (for example, exit the game, reconnect, etc.).
 - UID is a meaningful identifier for an online player, which can be guaranteed to be valid for a long time.

 Currently, most commands support using UID and Conv ID as parameters to identify their targets, and also support using the `target` command to specify the default target UID used.
-Except for the `queryclient` and `setverbose` commands, all proxy service control commands support the following parameters:
+Except for the `queryclient` commands, all proxy service control commands support the following parameters: _(*)_

 ```sh
 [command] <player_uid> | -c, --conv <conv_id>